 The College of Medicine has established certain required academic prerequisite coursework for admissions.
-These requirements must be taken in residence (not online) from a regionally accredited college or university in the United States.
+These requirements must be taken from a regionally accredited college or university in the United States.
 Applicants must also have completed at least a bachelor's-level degree prior to matriculation into the M.D.
 Program.